About Fort Meade

 The Fort Meade Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Meade County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Fort Meade, South Dakota residents are available through the local police department and authorized providers in Meade County.
+Fingerprinting services for Fort Meade, South Dakota residents are available through local police (where present) and authorized providers in Meade County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Fort Meade Police Department or Meade County Sheriff's Office for scheduling and fees.

 To register to vote in Fort Meade, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Meade County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
 For local municipal elections in Fort Meade, contact the Meade County Clerk's office for schedules and ballot information.

 Property records for Fort Meade, South Dakota are maintained by the Meade Director of Equalization's Office and the Meade County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Meade County, including parcels in Fort Meade.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Meade County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Meade County offices at the county courthouse.
 The Meade County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Fort Meade, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Meade County Clerk's office issues marriage licenses and maintains marriage records for Meade County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.